 I’ve noticed that many programming blogs I read don’t implement certain simple SEO techniques, and bloggers could be missing valuable traffic opportunities.
 I will describe a couple of search engine optimization tips which can improve your technical blog’s SEO ranking and search results position in 2018.
-I will cover topics like Google’s Featured Snippets, AMP, best rendering speed tips and social media meta tags.
+I will cover topics like Google’s Featured Snippets, best rendering speed tips and social media meta tags.

 I use jekyll based pixyll template for this blog but most of the tips should be applicable to all custom blog engines.
 If you use Medium as your only blogging platform (protip: you probably shouldn’t) none of these tips will be applicable.